seancorfield/om-sente/README.md

 # Running this example

-Git clone it locally, then run the following commands in separate shells:
+Git clone it locally, then run the following commands:

-    lein cljsbuild auto om-sente
+    lein cljsbuild once om-sente
     lein run -m om-sente.server

 By default it starts [http-kit](http://http-kit.org/) on port 8444 but you can override that with an environment variable: